 About Omis Croatia

 The first town to the South of Split is Omis, at the end of the Cetina Gorge, a defile furrowed out of the bone-grey karst by the Cetina River.
 For centuries, Omis was an impregnable pirate stronghold.
 Successive efforts to winkle them out in 1221. expedition, led by the pope himself, were unsuccessful.
 These days, the town is rather dominated by the Magistrala, which passes just South of Knezova Kacica street.
 Remnants of the old city walls are well preserved, and two semi-ruined Venetian fortresses lean on to the bare rocks above.
 The new town is situated on the Southern side, a featureless stretch of postwar buildings behind the main town beach with scratchy and uninviting sand.
 We recommend long shingle beaches of Duce, approximately 2 km away up the Magistrala, or nice shingle beach in the village Nemira, 3 km to the Southeast.
-However, if you are willing to experience some adventure in nature, Omis is the perfect environment for outoor activities.
+However, if you are willing to experience some adventure in nature, Omis is the perfect environment.

 Omis is perfectly connected with the rest of Europe via Split airport (40 km to the Northwest) and a newly constructed and modern highway.
 Omis is connected with Split by Adriatic road and frequent bus lines.
 Town is only approximately 190 km far from Dubrovnik, a world famous tourist destination.
 If you decide to visit Dubrovnik by car, you will need two and a half to three hours drive on a recently constructed highway.
 In 2014, highway Split – Dubrovnik was about to be completed, but only half of it was constructed till the end of 2013.
 Because of its geographical location, city has excellent connection with Dalmatian islands: Brac, Hvar, Korcula and Vis.
 Nearest ferry is in Split, and relatively near is a ferry in the city Drvenik (50 km to the Southeast).